xmtp/libxmtp/xmtp/README.md

         If the payload is malformed and the proto cannot be decoded:
             Set inbound_invite state to INVALID
             continue

-        If an existing session exists with the `sender.installation_id`:
+        If session from get_session:
-            Decrypt the ciphertext using the existing session If decryption fails:
+            Decrypt ciphertext using session
+            If decryption fails:
                 Set inbound_message state to DECRYPTION_FAILURE
                 continue
-            Update session in the database
+            Update/save session in the database
-        else:
-            Create a new inbound session with the sender Decrypt the ciphertext using the new session If decryption fails:
-                Set inbound_invite state to DECRYPTION_FAILURE
-                continue
-            Persist the session to the database

         If message validation fails:
-            Set inbound_invite state to INVALID
+            Set inbound_message state to INVALID
             continue

-        persis message
+        persist message
-        Set inbound_invite state to PROCESSED
+        Set inbound_message state to PROCESSED

+get_session(message):

+    For each session with `session.installation_id` == `sender.installation_id`:  // Regardless of message type
+        If the message can be decrypted:
+            return session

+    if message.type == Prekey:
+        return new inbound session
+    else:
+        NoSession available -- message cannot be decrypted
 ```

 ...